Class 11 Computer Science Notes

 📖 Python Dictionary

-Dictionaries store data as key-value pairs, making data retrieval extremely fast and efficient.
-This note covers dictionary creation, accessing values using keys, adding and updating entries, deleting with del and pop(), and all dictionary methods — keys(), values(), items(), get(), update(), and clear().
-Also covers nested dictionaries, traversal using loops, and common exam programs like counting character frequency or storing student marks.
+Dictionaries store data as key-value pairs, making retrieval extremely fast.
+This note covers dictionary creation, accessing values, adding and updating entries, deleting with del and pop(), and all methods — keys(), values(), items(), get(), update(), clear().
+Also covers nested dictionaries and traversal using loops.

 Read Notes →